Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems: SAT Proof Systems

 \section{SAT Proof Systems}

-A \textit{SAT proof system} $\Delta$ is a set of inference rules.
+A \textit{SAT proof system} $\textbf{S}$ is a set of inference rules.
 An \textit{inference rule} is given by a set of antecedent clauses and a set of consequent clauses.
-In SAT, an inference rule means that if some clauses of a formula match the antecedents, the consequents can be \textit{added}.
+In SAT, an inference rule means that if the antecedents are members of the formula, the consequents can be \textit{added}.
 The rule is \textit{sound} if every truth assignment that satisfies the antecedents also satisfies the consequents.

-A \textit{proof}, or \textit{derivation}, under a proof system $\Delta$ is a finite sequence $C_1, C_2, \ldots , C_e$ where the start of the sequence, $C_1,\ldots , C_p$, is the original formula ${\cal F}$ and each $C_i$ (with $i>p$) is obtained by applying an inference rule from $\Delta$ with earlier antecedents (i.e, $C_j$ with $j<i$).
+A \textit{proof}, or \textit{derivation}, under a proof system $\textbf{S}$ is a finite sequence $C_1, C_2, \ldots , C_e$ where the start of the sequence, $C_1,\ldots , C_p$, is the original formula ${\cal F}$ and each $C_i$ (with $i>p$) is obtained by applying an inference rule from $\textbf{S}$ with earlier antecedents (i.e., $C_j$ with $j<i$).
 The \textit{length} of the proof is $e-p$.
+A \textit{polynomial size} proof is a proof whose length can be bounded by a polynomial on $|{\cal F}|$.